smartcarecode/LearningJourney/README.md

 Secure a role that integrates both technical knowledge and industry experience to drive innovation and protection.

-My Learning Roadmap (Flexible & Step-by-Step) Establish a GitHub presence to organize study notes, labs, and projects.
+My Learning Roadmap (Flexible & Step-by-Step):

+Establish a GitHub presence to organize study notes, labs, and projects.

 Learn foundational topics including computer systems, networking, and cybersecurity basics.